-On Sunday, September 13, as we begin a new chapter in the life of First Parish, we know the welcoming and caring spirit of the conjokes shared to tears shed with another, from parishioners volunteering to drive another to a medical appointment to Caring

-· gregation remains constant.
-Whether you are a first-time visitor or cerns you each have for one another.
+On Sunday, September 13, as we begin a new chapter in the life of First Parish, we know the welcoming and caring spirit of the congregation remains constant.
+Whether you are a first-time visitor or a member of many years, this spirit comes in many forms - from jokes shared to tears shed with another, from parishioners volunteering to drive another to a medical appointment to Caring Connection making wonderful meals, from pastoral care lay ministers visiting, writing notes or telephoning, to the spontaneous concerns you each have for one another.
 In the enthusiasm to be together again, please remember to leave the parking spaces on the semicircle for those who have difficulty walking.